Loyd Grossman: Music

 Grossman has a continuing career as a guitarist initially with punk band Jet Bronx And The Forbidden, who reached number 47 in the UK singles chart in December 1977 with "Ain't Doin' Nothing".
 He returned to playing music in 2008 at the Vienna Rebellion Punk Festival.
 He subsequently formed a new band, The New Forbidden, with Valentine Guinness.
 The New Forbidden have appeared at Glastonbury eight times.
 Grossman also appears as a guest artist with Ian Anderson and Jethro Tull when they play their annual concerts in aid of English cathedrals.

 Food

-In 1995, Grossman introduced his own brand of cooking sauces which became the most successful UK celebrity sauce brand.
+In 1995, Grossman introduced his own brand of cooking sauces, which a 2003 survey found to be the most successful UK celebrity brand.
 The sauces are produced by arrangement with Premier Foods.

 In 2000, he was asked to head a project to improve the quality of food served in British NHS hospitals.
 Although some newspapers reported that the project had a £40 million budget, Grossman pointed out in a Nursing Times interview that almost all of that money was earmarked for the ward housekeeping programme.
 He was disappointed that there seemed to be little real money or political will to change hospital catering.